 No spreader bar!
 This ledge is easy to set up with one person at a hanging bivy once you practice ten times.
 Most other larger portaledges require two people or lots and lots of training (and no wind).
 Setting up a Cliff Cabana by ourselves was an ordeal… and then we got to deal with the pesky spreader bar.
 This is a big deal because when we climb walls, if our partner is going to take more than an hour to lead a pitch, then it's nice to set up the ledge and save the weight of bringing a less comfy belay seat.
 This is easy to do with the Runout Customs design.

 That said, we have seen Tommy Caldwell set up the Cliff Cabana really fast by himself.
 So it can be done.
 But Tommy has also probably set up and broken down that thing more than anyone on the planet.

 It is just a hair longer than the old A5 double ledge.
 For two guys who are 5-10 and 170, it is snug but not too cramped.
 If you are over 6 feet, it will probably feel small.
 For a 2-3 day wall, it is a fine size.
 If for some reason you want to spend 5+ days on a wall, then you might want a larger ledge since at that point you will have such massive loads the weight savings is negligible.

 Runout Customs is still working on a rainfly.
-For now you will need to use and old A5 rainfly or contact them to see what other rainflys from other manufacturers might be compatible.
+For now, you will need to use an old A5 rainfly or contact them to see what other rainflys from other manufacturers might be compatible.
 You must bring a rainfly on a big wall, even Yosemite in the summer.